 The following are example questions that you will likely ask and pursue in your research:

-- What are the information needs of your focus community?
+- What are the information needs of your chosen community?

-- What are the information uses, behaviors and preferences of your focus community?
+- What are the information uses, behaviors and preferences of your chosen community?

 - Where do community members look for information, and are they successful?

 - Where can they find the information they need or want, and is it accessible to them?